kartotherian/kartotherian/packages/tilerator/README.md

 * `threads` - uses preemptive multitasking to process a job, effectivelly multithreading it, while still processing it as one job.
 This mode is experimental, and might not work in some cases with advanced filtering options.

 ### Pyramid mode
+Specifying `fromZoom` and `beforeZoom` enables pyramid mode.
 This mode tells Tilerator to generate more than one zoom level with one request.
-Given a tip of the pyramid - a tile at a given zoom level (baseZoom), the pyramid will contain all the tiles under the given tile (higher zooms), and all the tiles that contain the given tile (lower zooms).
+Given a tip of the pyramid - a tile at a given zoom level `zoom`, the pyramid will contain all the tiles under the given tile (higher zooms), and all the tiles that contain the given tile (lower zooms).
-So a baseZoom+1 zoom will be the 4 tiles corresponding to the tip tile, and baseZoom+2 will have the 16 tiles, etc.
+So a `zoom+1` will be the 4 tiles corresponding to the tip tile, and `zoom+2` will have the 16 tiles, etc.
-For all zoom levels lower than baseZoom, Tilerator will add just one tile per zoom that contains the tip tile.
+For all zoom levels lower than `zoom`, Tilerator will add just one tile per `zoom` that contains the tip tile.
-Tilerator will only generate the range of zooms requested, which does not have to contain the baseZoom (a cross-section of the piramid)
+Tilerator will only generate the range of zooms requested, which does not have to contain the `zoom` (a cross-section of the piramid)
 The base zoom may contain more than just one tile or even a whole zoom level.
 Use idxFrom & idxBefore to specify the tile range, or (x,y) for just one tile.

 This feature could be useful for the tile invalidation.
 For example, a user edited a tile at Z=16, and the system automatically scheduled tile refresh at Z=10..17)

-* `baseZoom` - the zoom level of the pyramid's tip
+* `zoom` - the zoom level of the pyramid's tip
 * `fromZoom` - zoom level at which to start generation (inclusive)
 * `beforeZoom` - zoom level to end tile generation (exclusive)